Composers Datebook®

 Lehár’s contemporary, Gustav Mahler, was a Merry Widow fan, although he sent his wife, Alma, to buy the music rather than risk the embarrassment of having the director of Vienna’s Imperial Opera House seen buying such a shamelessly “pop” score.

-Lehár's family was spared, but many of his former associates were forced into exile.
-Others were not so lucky: In 1942, Louis Treumann, who first sang The Merry Widow Waltz at the 1905 premiere in Vienna, died in the "model" concentration camp at Theresienstadt.
+Lehár’s family was spared, but many of his former associates were forced into exile.
+Others were not so lucky: In 1942, Louis Treumann, who first sang The Merry Widow Waltz at the 1905 premiere in Vienna, died in the concentration camp at Theresienstadt.

 Music Played in Today's Program

-Franz Lehár (1870-1948) The Merry Widow excerpts Budapest Philharmonic; Janos Sandor, conductor.
-Laserlight 15046
+Franz Lehár (1870-1948): The Merry Widow excerpts; Budapest Philharmonic; Janos Sandor, conductor; Laserlight 15046

 On This Day